-Career workshops and study days assist students in finding a career and preparing for life in the workforce.
+Career workshops and career postings assist students in finding a career and preparing for life in the workforce.
 Although this service is aimed primarily at finishing students, all students are welcome to attend.
-In career workshops, students will learn how to create a professional CV, design a cover letter, advance interview skills, and negotiate an offer.
-The study days consist of seminars in time management, project management, networking, and study skills.
+In career workshops, students will learn how to create a professional CV, design a cover letter, advance interview skills, and negotiate an offer..
 In addition, the library contains a section purely related to career development and job research, and every student is encouraged to use our resources and our databases.

-Special Needs Services
+Special Needs Services (Accessibility Services)